learn-co-curriculum/dsc-lambda-functions-lab/README.md

-## Dates
+## What is the average number of words for a yelp review?
-Select the month from the date string using a lambda function.
+Do this with a single line of code!

 ```python